orlikoski/Skadi/README.md

 *  CyLR: https://github.com/rough007/CyLR

 ## Credits
-Thank you for the wonderful writeup, link is here, by Michael Maurer that gave me the knowledge to put many of the pieces together.
+Thank you for the wonderful writeup, link is here (http://diftdisk.blogspot.com/2016/06/viewing-log2timeline-output-with-kibana.html), by Michael Maurer that gave me the knowledge to put many of the pieces together.

 ## CCF-VM Useful information
 *  IP Address: